-Where to stay in Churchill, Manitoba
+Churchill Polar Bears: Where to stay

 There are several B&B’s in Churchill and we had pre-booked to stay at Bluesky Bed and Sled.
 Hosts Gerald and his partner Jennifer run a beautiful B&B, plus in the winter run dog sledding tours.

 “How about a walk onto the dunes?”
 Gerald offered.